 - They insure and vet their caregivers: eligibility to work in the U.S., professional and state certifications, criminal background and reference checks, CPR, TB tests, and more.

-- They match your parent or spouse with an appropriate caregiver, from the point of view of skills and temperament, change the caregiver if your parent does not get along with her, and fill-in for caregiving time off.
+- They match your parent or spouse with an appropriate caregiver, in terms of skills and temperament, change the caregiver if your parent does not get along with her, and fill in for caregiving time off.

 - They supervise their aides and CNAs regularly, give them periodical orientations, support them in times of personal crisis, pay their salary, and take care of their other employment benefits and taxes, all of it to ensure that they do a good job while on assignment.